dapr/proposals/20250322-actors-pubsub.md

 clients services, especially when paired with runtime-side event routing.

-By allowing that individual actors opt-in to receiving not only any message, but allowing multiple subscriptions even to the same pubsub source (potentially applying different filters), this simplifies the concept and clearly identifies which actor instances need to be rehydrated when applicable messages are received.
+By allowing that individual actors opt-in to receiving not only any message, but allowing multiple subscriptions even to the same PubSub source (potentially applying different filters), this simplifies the concept and clearly identifies which actor instances need to be rehydrated when applicable messages are received.

 Today, Dapr supports applications subscribing to PubSub queue and topic events via: